emilydidthis/CSCI-UA.0004-Spring24/index.markdown

 <div class="column-2" markdown="1">
 ## Class Format
 The class will meet twice a week for one hour and fifteen minutes.
-Generally, each week will consist of lecture material, class interaction, and a project-based assignment.
+Typically, each week will include a blend of lecture material, asynchronous video lessons, interactive class discussions, and a project-based assignment.
+To support your learning and progress on assignments, dedicated workshop time will be provided during class.
+These workshops offer an opportunity to work collaboratively with your peers and receive direct support from me, the professor.

-## Attendance
-Because this course proceeds sequentially, consistent on-time, in-person attendance is crucial and part of your grade.

-Please fill out the [short term absence form](https://docs.google.com/forms/d/e/1FAIpQLScLLgGz71_02_Oq2bVUdqpt1Vr3j3j2Y60HghS7h7DdvVv1zw/viewform) if you plan on missing a class due to religious observance, military commitment or an NYU athletic commitment, as these are considered excused absences as per NYU attendance policy.
-This is to be done prior to the absence and cannot be filled out retroactively.

 ## Grading
 Assignments: 40%
 Final Project: 10%
 Midterm Exam: 20%
-Final Exam: 25%
+Final Exam: 20%
-Participation + Attendance: 5%
+Attendance + Participation: 10%

 ## Exams
 ### Midterm